marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 ### Building a Library on DBFS

-All packages are installed into a _library_, which is a path on the file system.
+All packages are installed into a _library_, which is located on a path in the file system.
 You can check the what directories are recognized by R as libraries with `.libPaths()`.

 <img src="https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/images/defaul_libpaths.png?raw=true">